 C. Senior Thesis

 (3 unit minimum)

-In addition to the research seminars used to satisfy the Research Seminars requirement described above (5 units minimum), students must receive a passing letter grade in PHYS 4990 .
+In addition to the research seminars used to satisfy the Research Seminars requirement described above (5 units minimum), students must receive a passing letter grade in PSYC 4990 .
 Students who do not complete a Senior Thesis must receive passing letter grades in two additional research seminars (4 units minimum).

 The Science of Psychology